MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Test-CsAVEdgeConnectivity.md

 ```

 ### -UserSipAddress
-SIP address for user account to be tested; for example: -UserSipAddress "sip:kenmyer@litwareinc.com".
+SIP address for user account to be tested; for example: `-UserSipAddress "sip:kenmyer@litwareinc.com"`.
 The UserSipAddress parameter must reference the same user account as UserCredential.
 This parameter is not required if you are conducting the test under the health monitoring configuration settings for the pool.